-The /etc/services network control file can be updated to change the EFT default.
-If Network Information Service (NIS - formerly Yellow Pages) is active, update the equivalent files on the master NIS server and 'make' the changes.
+The "/etc/services" network control file can be updated to change the EFT default.
+If Network Information Service (NIS - formerly Yellow Pages) is active, update the equivalent files on the master NIS server and "make" the changes.

-In the /etc/services file, add a TCP/IP 'eft' service.
+In the "/etc/services" file, add an entry for the TCP/IP "eft" service.
 You must first select a unique port number.
 Port numbers in the range 0-5000 are reserved for TCP network services.
 EFT uses port number 6900 as the default.
 For example, add the following line to the end of the file: